Nausea and vomiting: Information for clinicians

 • Overall condition: signs of dehydration or infection (UTI, chest infection, oral candida)

-• Abdominal and rectal exam for constipation, masses, bowel sounds, tender epigastrium
+• Abdominal and rectal exam for constipation, ascites, masses, bowel sounds, tender epigastrium

 • Assessment of anxiety levels as this can be a cause of nausea